yshui/picom/README.md

 Even if you don't want to contribute code, you can still contribute by compiling and running this branch, and report any issue you can find.

+Contributions to the documents and wiki will also be appreciated.

 ## Contributors

 See [CONTRIBUTORS](CONTRIBUTORS)